atharva-netwin/visitor-management/COMPLETE_DEPLOYMENT_GUIDE.md

   - Ensure all environment variables are set
   - Check that Node.js version is compatible
   - Verify database connection string is correct
+  - **TypeScript errors**: If you see "Cannot find module" or "Cannot find name 'process'" errors:
+    1. The backend needs updated dependencies and configuration
+    2. Push the updated code to GitHub (package.json, tsconfig.json, and tsconfig.build.json have been fixed)
+    3. Redeploy on Render - the build now uses a more lenient TypeScript configuration

 **Issue**: Database connection fails
 - **Solution**: